 Joy J. Moore: ‘We cannot be a healthy church on a sick planet’

-LOUISVILLE — Even though they were recorded weeks ago, the preaching that was part of last month’s Festival of Homiletics touched on topics at the heart of recent days of protests, injustice and anguish.
+Even though they were recorded months ago, the preaching that was part of the recent Festival of Homiletics touched on topics at the heart of recent days of protests, injustice and anguish.

 While the festival focused on climate change, several participants broadened that theme to include other difficult struggles, including racial equity.